-Students may use the parking facilities on the eastern side of Wynyard Street (Areas 16, 30 and 34) without charge after 5.45 pm any day, at any time during the weekends and during December and January.
+Students may use the parking facilities in Wynyard Street (between Grafton and Alten Roads) without charge after 5.45 pm any day, at any time during the weekends and during December and January.
 Students may be asked to show identity cards in order to distinguish themselves from ordinary members of the public.

-The parking building at 36 Princes Street is available for general parking after 5.45 each evening and weekends at a cost of 20 cents.
+The parking building at 36 Princes Street is available for general parking after 5.45 each evening and weekends.